-The Group has a secured Pre-export syndicated facility arranged by ING Bank N.V. with nil carrying amount at 30 June 2023 (30 June 2022: USD 1'000).
+The Group has a secured Pre-export syndicated facility arranged by ING Bank N.V. with USD 1,000 carrying amount at 30 June 2022 (2021: nill).
 The Group has also a secured Pre-Crop syndicated facility arranged by Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.
-(FMO), with a carrying amount of USD 43'000 at 30 June 2023 (30 June 2022: USD 43,000).
+(FMO), with a carrying amount of USD 43,000 at 30 June 2022 (2021: USD 35,000).
 Both facilities have a short-term nature.
-As of 30 June 2023, the Group was in compliance with all covenants requirements and was in no breach of financial covenants.
+However, the facilities contained a covenant stating that at the end of semester the Group's fixed charges coverage ratio (defined in the covenant as the Group's bond coupon, bank interest, bank and loans fees and commissions over EBITDA) cannot be under 2.0 times, otherwise the facility will be repayable on demand.
+As of June 30, 2022, the Group fulfilled all covenants requirements and were in no breach of financial covenants.